Transfer Windows 7, 8, 10, 11 to New Hard Drive without CD [3 Ways]

 SSD Alignment: it is suggested to check this option to improve performance when the target disk is SSD.

 Sector By Sector Clone: by checking this option, AOMEI Backupper will clone every sector to the target disk, no matter whether it is used or not.
-Do not check it when cloning larger drive to smaller drive.
+Do not check it when cloning a larger drive to a smaller drive.

 Way 3: Clone only operating system to new SSD or HDD quickly